benjaminsdk/Brain-Cancer-Machine-Learning---Accuracy-Score-SVC-KNN-LogisticRegression-/README.md

 To determine which Machine Learning Models has higher accuracy in predicting Brain Cancer

+## Approach

+A data sample size of 0.3 was used for test while the remainer of the data is used for training.

+Col 'y' in the file braincancer.csv with the values of 'Tumor' or 'Normal' was used as labelling.

 ## Results

 1. Both KNN and Logistic Regression had an accuracy score of 1.0